DauQuangThanh/our-personas/templates/commands/validate-specs.md

    - **Consistency**: Do requirements align with each other?
    - **Measurability**: Can requirements be objectively verified?
    - **Coverage**: Are all scenarios/edge cases addressed?
+   - **Company Principles Alignment**: Do requirements comply with company requirements principles?

    **Category Structure** - Group items by requirement quality dimensions:
    - **Requirement Completeness** (Are all necessary requirements documented?)